box-community/box-python-oauth-template/README.md

 Once this process is complete you can close the browser window.
 By default the sample app prints the current user's name to the console, and lists the items on the root folder.

+The authorization token last for 60 minutes, and the refresh toke for 60 days.
+If you get stuck, you can delete the .outh.json file and reauthorize the application.

 ### Questions
 If you get stuck or have questions, make sure to ask on our [Box Developer Forum](https://support.box.com/hc/en-us/community/topics/360001932973-Platform-and-Developer-Forum)